'Call of Duty Warzone' best guns: All 85 ranked for Season 5

 AK-74u (CW) -- SMG

 Thanks to a recent buff, the AK74u is a fantastic choice now.
-It’s super consistent, has competitive TTKs, and great iron sights that make it easy to use.
+It’s super consistent, has competitive TTKs, and has great iron sights that make it easy to use.
 It isn’t amazing compared to some of the other close-range SMGs but is sort of a jack of all trades.

 Bruen Mk9 (MW) -- LMG